 Let us please remember that financial decisions are often a bottom line output affected by MANY lines of input that need to be considered!

-This seems as short sighted to me as facing a certain health crisis in our population would be and only devoting 1% of our health budget to preventative strategies…. oh wait…
+This seems as short sighted to me as facing a certain health crisis in our population and only devoting 1% of our health budget to preventative strategies…. oh wait…